YoloNomy/YoloNomy.github.io/_cosmo/cosmo/astro-obs.md

 $$ T = 4600 \text{K} \left(\frac{1}{0.92(B-V)+1.7}+ \frac{1}{0.92(B-V)+0.62}\right) $$

 Direct measurements of the radius of a star is very difficult to obtain.
-However it can be deduced as
+However it can be infered from other observables as

 $$R =\sqrt{\frac{L}{4 \pi \sigma T^4}}$$